-Whichever excursion or sport you choose, treat yourself to a bit of pampering at one of the thermal spas that will also help to revive muscle tone and circulation, along with enjoying a renewed psychophysical state.
+Whichever excursion or sport you choose, treat yourself to a bit of pampering at one of the thermal spas, reviving muscle tone and circulation, and offering renewed psychophysical state.

 The network of cycling paths that unravel over the terrain make for exciting excursions around the City of Padua; they follow the canal forming a circle around the city and run past great points of interest throughout Padua Province.

-In the search of a slower itinerary?
-Take one of the boats that trace the splendid Brenta Riviera (from March to April) and offer a perfect fusion of the slow rhythms of a mini-cruise and a unique panorama onto some of the most beautiful villas of Veneto.
+In search of a slower itinerary?
+Take one of the boats that trace the splendid Brenta Riviera (from March to April) and offer a perfect fusion of the slow rhythms of a mini-cruise and a unique panorama of some of the most beautiful villas of Veneto.

 During the summer months, visitors can even enjoy an evening river cruise with Notturni d’acqua, excursions along the canals encircling Padua.